Skip to Content

 Quick Summary: Albóndigas rellenas are traditional Mexican meatballs stuffed with hard-boiled egg and simmered in a smoky chipotle-tomato sauce.
 They are tender, satisfying, and are great for entertaining guests.
 Prep: 1 hr. | Cook: 1 hr. | Serves: 10 Jump to: RECIPE | How are Mexican Meatballs Different? | The “Stuffing” | Ingredients & Substitutions …

-Michelada Recipe: Mexican Beer Cocktail with Clamato
+Clamato Michelada Recipe: A Mexican Beer Drink

-Quick Summary: A Michelada combines light beer with Clamato juice, lime, Worcestershire sauce, Maggi seasoning, and hot sauce.
+Quick Summary: This Michelada recipe combines light beer with Clamato juice, lime, Worcestershire sauce, Maggi seasoning, and hot sauce.
 Rim the glass with Tajín for a spicy-salty kick.
 Refreshing, not too strong, and perfect for game day or summer afternoons.
-Prep: 5 min | Serves: 2 cocktails Jump to: RECIPE | What Is A Michelada? | …
+Prep: 5 min | Serves: 2 cocktails Jump to: RECIPE | What Is A Michelada? …

-Great Gift Ideas for Mexican Food Lovers
+Gift Ideas for Mexican Food Lovers: Equipment, Books or Classes

 Whatever the occasion, you can’t go wrong with these popular gift ideas for that friend or family member who loves to prepare Mexican food.
 Whether they’re a beginner or advanced cook, there’s a fun and useful gift for everyone!
 1. Tortilla press If your loved one has been cooking Mexican food for a while, they’ll …